 Light Scattering Center

 The goal of the Light Scattering Center is to promote research, education, and commerce in new fields of physical and engineering sciences.
 The activities of the center aim to help researchers and educators from within the University and from within the local region, by providing them with instrumentation facilities and scholarly expertise in static and dynamic light scattering technique.
+For more information about the Light Scattering Center, please download this information sheet.

 National Institute for Innovation in Manufacturing Biopharmaceuticals